This is the multi-page printable view of this section. Click here to print.

 References

-- Branches should live no longer than 24 hours.
-The smaller the PR, the easier it is to identify issues.
+- The smaller the PR, the easier it is to identify issues.
 The smaller the change, the less risk associated with that change.

-- Trunk can always be built and deployed without breaking production.
+- The trunk can always be built and deployed without breaking production.

-- When needed, use techniques like the Branch by Abstraction pattern or feature flags to ensure backwards compatibility.
+- When needed, use techniques such as Branch by Abstraction or feature flags to ensure backward compatibility.

-- Branching vs. Forking: It is important that the right process be use for the right reason.
+Use the right pattern for the right reason.
 Branches are the primary flow for CI

 and are critical for allowing the team to have visibility to work in progress that the team is responsible for completing.
 Forks